PSU-ICDS/icds_docs/docs/packages/anaconda.md

 | `conda env create –f env_name.yml` | Loads an environment from a file |

-## Creating and Managing Environments
+## Creating and managing environments

 !!! tip "Anaconda should only be used on compute nodes"
 	Anaconda processes running on the submit nodes are often killed.
 Please start an